solder button

 Remember the basic rule of reversing sections: the reversing section must be at least as long as your longest powered train.
 Configuration "C" appears that it may be hard to implement if you have a lighted passenger train.
 It could also be a problem if you have a lighted caboose.
 If the only powered unit is your locomotives, than the reversing section in "C" may be able to be short.
 If you are lashing up locomotives, be sure it is at least as long as your longest lashup.

-Reversing Through Wyes For Lighted Passenger Trains and Long Lash-Ups
+Reversing Through Wyes for Lighted Passenger Trains and Long Lash-Ups

 If you have a long, lighted passenger train or a long lash-up, setting up your wye with the reversing section shown at the right will not work.
 I suspect you found this out the hard way and that is the reason you are reading this!
 So what do you do?

 The configurations shown below will handle the reversing needs of a wye where long, lighted passenger trains or long lash-ups are involved.
-I show a spur and a siding to illustrate that you may have a reversing section that contains these track work features without a problem.
+I show a spur and a siding to illustrate that you may have a reversing section that contains these trackwork features without a problem.

 I have also shown black/red tracks leaving the far end of the reversing section.
 If you just read the section above about simple reversing sections, these two examples do not qualify as simple.
-Therefore, you will need a automatic reverse section controller - which is available from most DCC manufacturers.
+Therefore, you will need an automatic reverse section controller — which is available from most DCC manufacturers.

 The final thing to notice is the somewhat subtle difference between the two diagrams below.
 The diagram on the left only involves the turnout in the reversing section.
 This is how the wye in my garden railway is wired.
 The diagram on the right shows that most of the two legs of the wye are also involved in the reversing section.
 The differences between these two diagrams is not profound.
 I just wanted to illustrate to you that either way works.
 The diagram on the right simply allows you lengthen your reversing section or "pull in" the far end of the reversing section as is shown.